richie0866/Rostruct/docs/getting-started/creating-your-project.md

 local character = myProject.Assets.Character
 ```

-Typically, in Rojo, that Instance's name can be set in the `*.project.json` file.
-However, Rostruct does not (and will not!) support Rojo project files.
+Typically, in Rojo, that instance's name can be set in the `*.project.json` file.
+However, Rostruct does not (and likely never will!) support Rojo project files.

 Though this can be achieved with the `props` argument in the [`Package:build`](../api-reference/package/build.md) method, you can also use **meta files** to keep things simple.

 [Meta files](https://rojo.space/docs/6.x/sync-details/#meta-files) are a powerful tool from Rojo that tells Rostruct how to create the Instance for a specific file.
 For example, this meta file changes the name of the parent folder, `src/`:

-=== "init.meta.lua"
+=== "src/init.meta.lua"

 	```json
 	{